 1 In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders) was accomplished.
-The leadership team met on May 30 and May 31, 2018 to analyze survey data from all stakeholders in conjunction with student performance indicators from the GMAS to segregate data and drive the instructional planning and writing of the School Improvement Plan.
+Due to new Administration transitioning in, only the school leadership was able to meet during the Summer to plan and set goals for the 2018-2019 school year.
+However, we were able to gain feedback from faculty and staff via an End of the Year survey.
+The leadership team used this feedback to address concerns and establish new ideas.

 2 Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
+Extensive efforts are made to attract, support, and maintain Highly Qualified teachers.
+Teachers who are not Highly Qualified have entered into educational or alternate route programs that will lead to certification.